Emergency Preparedness and Response

 It’s not possible to predict when a disaster may impact you or your loved ones, so knowing ahead of time where to shelter or how to evacuate can shave valuable minutes off your reaction.

-Your plan should include information such as your emergency contacts, evacuation routes, and utilities information such as the location of your gas and water line shut-off valves are.
+Your plan should include information such as your emergency contacts, evacuation routes, and utilities information such as the location of your gas and water line shut-off valves.

 Once you have the basics outlined, consider your family make-up: some family members have extra risk or special requirements during emergencies.
 Here are some additional resources to help include these needs in your plan: